MichaelGrupp/evo/README.md

 ---

 ## Trouble
-*":scream:, this piece of :shit: software doesn't do what I want!!1!1!!"*
+*"😱, this piece of 💩 software doesn't do what I want!!1!1!!"*

 **First aid:**
 * append `-h`/ `--help` to your command